jan-kolarik/jan-kolarik.github.io/content/posts/terminal-presentation.md

 ### Prepare the example

-Let's say you want to present and describe an example of your source code and then show the audience how it is being run on the target system using the CLI.
+Let's say we want to present and describe an example of our source code and then show the audience how it is being run on the target system using the CLI.

 Here we'll use this simple Python snippet: